Whitby Ghost Signs

 A good example of a ‘Ghost Sign’ in Whitby can be seen high up on the Wellington Road side of the building currently occupied by Brown & Kidson solicitors.
 There are some fading letters showing that the business named ‘ARTHUR SAWDON’ once occupied these premises and a glance up at the New Quay Road side of the building shows that they dealt with ‘CARPETS’ and ‘BEDDING’.
 We can also see some splendid coloured tiles detailing that these premises were once known as the ‘WELLINGTON ROOMS’ where a versatile George Thompson dealt with, not only the tuning & repairing of organs & pianos, but he was also an auctioneer & valuer.

-We have so far identified and documented 31 such examples and would appreciate any help you can provide, to enable us to complete our collection for Whitby.
-If you know of any which we have not yet identified, and even better if you can provide any background information on them or on our current 31, it would be greatly appreciated if you could contact the Whitby Civic Society and provide us with your details.
+We have so far identified and documented 33 such examples (with further ones noted for further investigation) and would appreciate any help you can provide, to enable us to complete our collection for Whitby.
+If you know of any which we have not yet identified, and even better if you can provide any background information on them or on our current 33, it would be greatly appreciated if you could contact the Whitby Civic Society and provide us with your details.
 We would promptly visit and take photographic evidence and happily add it to our collection.